 Some children may be at increased risk of significant harm as a result of neglect and/or physical, sexual or emotional abuse.
 Many factors can contribute to an increase in risk, including prejudice and discrimination, isolation, social exclusion, communication issues and reluctance on the part of some adults to accept that abuse happens, or who have a high level of tolerance in respect of neglect.
+Technology is a significant component in many safeguarding and wellbeing issues.
+Abuse can take place concurrently via online channels and in daily life.
+Children can also abuse their peers online.
+This can take the form of abusive, harassing, and misogynistic messaging, the non-consensual sharing of indecent images especially in chat groups and the sharing of abusive images and pornography to those who do not want to receive such material.
 To ensure that all of our children receive equal protection and support, we will give special consideration and attention to children who are in special circumstances, including:

-- affected by known parental substance misuse;

-- asylum seekers;

-- living away from home;

-- vulnerable to being bullied, or engaging in bullying;

-- living in temporary accommodation;

-- living transient lifestyles;

-- living in chaotic, neglectful and unsupportive home situations;

-- vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion or sexuality;

-- involved directly or indirectly in prostitution or child trafficking;

-- do not have English as a first language;

-- 'Looked After' Children (LACs) or children in care.
-This includes those who are subject to a care order or temporarily classed as looked after on a planned basis for short breaks or respite care;

-- children in the court system;

-- · children with family members in prison;

-- child criminal exploitation;
+- affected by known parental substance misuse; - asylum seekers; - living away from home; - vulnerable to being bullied, or engaging in bullying; - living in temporary accommodation; - living transient lifestyles; - living in chaotic, neglectful and unsupportive home situations; - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion or sexuality; - involved directly or indirectly in prostitution or child trafficking; - do not have English as a first language; - 'Looked After' Children (LACs) or children in care.
+This includes those who are subject to a care order or temporarily classed as looked after on a planned basis for short breaks or respite care; - children in the court system; - children with family members in prison; - children involved in child criminal exploitation; - homelessness.

-- homelessness.